JonatanSchmidlechner/-KubernetesSubmissions/courseProject/README.md

 5. Then open the app in browser using the URL below.
 This will take a moment to deploy, responses may be 404 and 502 as it becomes available:

 - `http://<EXTERNAL-IP>/`

+## Comparison between DBAAS vs DYI

+### DBAAS

+#### Pros
+- Less work for initial setup.
+- Less (none) responsibility for maintenance.
+- There are potentially useful ready made services like automated backups.
+- Cost is probably predictable.
+- Overall, easier to setup and use, since the provider has probably seen a lot of effort to make everything as easy as possible for the customer.

+#### Cons
+- Less freedom to customize the database to match your own needs perfectly.
+In other words, less flexible.
+- Cost may be higher.

+### DYI

+#### Pros
+- More flexible.
+You can configure it however you want to match your needs.
+- More control on everything.
+- Cost may be lower.

+#### Cons
+- Cost is probably more unpredictable, since the cost now comes from multiple seperate resources (which together form the database) being run instead of a single database service.
+- More work to setup and maintain.
+- No ready made services.
+You need to handle backups etc.